decoder247/Hello-Github/README.md

   - To push changes from an offline created repo, first create the repo on github w/o readme, then add remote, and push changes.
   - GitHub pages: change master into "gh-pages" and set as default under settings.
 Can be accesed via the link listed on the guthub pages section in settings.
 Create an index.html file as the default page accessed in the website.
   - Git remote: pull changes to branch, commit changes, checkout to master and merge branch, push changes to remote

-Progress:
-- Watched a few vids
-- installed github for windows